devkimchi/blog/content/posts/2021/2021-02-17-keyvault-secrets-rotation-management.md

 ---

 So far, we've walked through how an Azure Functions app can manage older versions of each [secret of Azure Key Vault][az kv secrets] while [Azure App Service][az appsvc] and [Azure Functions][az fncapp] are referencing the ones in [Azure Key Vault][az kv].
 I hope that this sort of implementation can reduce the amount of management overhead.
+In the [next post][post next], let's go further to make use of the event published by Azure Key Vault.

 [post prev]: /2020/04/30/3-ways-referencing-azure-key-vault-from-azure-functions/
+[post next]: /2021/02/24/event-driven-keyvault-secrets-rotation-management/

 [gh sample]: https://github.com/devkimchi/KeyVault-Reference-Sample/tree/2021-02-17